blurrypiano/littleVulkanEngine/littleVulkanEngine/tutorial/README.md

-# Tutorial
+# Upcoming Tutorial Drafts

-Each time I record a new video, this is the directory I'm working in, and therefore represents the current state of the tutorial series.
-It also means that the git diff between each tutorial will be easily visible in the github network history.
+I'm planning to cover this content over the course of the next few tutorials.
+This is a currently just a draft, so the real tutorials will be a cleaned up and modified version of this.

 ## Building